 Submission Preparation Checklist

-- Preprint - Linked in cover letter
+- Preprint with submission statement on it - Linked in the submission form

 - Dataset (if applicable) on OSF